esrille/ibus-hiragana/docs_md/en/usage.md

 As you type okurigana, the candidate list becomes shorter.

-When there are multiple conversion candidates, select the one that ends with a “―” (horizontal bar).
-For example, when you want to convert “咲き”, select the candidate “<span style="background-color:#d1eaff">さ―</span>”.
+When there are multiple conversion candidates, select the one that ends with a '―' (horizontal bar).
+For example, when you want to convert "咲き", select the candidate "<span style="background-color:#d1eaff">さ―</span>".
-Initially, the conversion candidate ending with a “―” may be at the bottom of the list.
+Initially, the conversion candidate ending with a '―' may be at the bottom of the list.
 However, after using the word, it will move to the top of the list.
 In this way, you can save the keystrokes.

 ## Changing the Length of the Reading {: #input-shrink}